csc-training/high-level-gpu-programming/exercises/sycl/07-jacobi/Readme.md

     593.043  13,040         0.045         0.004         1.044        0.100  [CUDA Unified Memory memcpy HtoD]
       0.066       2         0.033         0.004         0.061        0.041  [CUDA Unified Memory memcpy DtoH]
 ```
-## The task
-1) Exercise test if moving the buffers outside of the for loop helps.
-2) Test the codes on LUMI using rocprof for analysis